 Enjoy the freedom of driving in Iceland

 Of the Iceland car rental tips I’ve shared in this blog post, this is the most important of them all.

 We found ourselves visiting Sandvík (where you can cross the footbridge connecting the Eurasian and North American tectonic plates), the Seljalandsfoss and Skógafoss waterfalls, the Sólheimajökull glacier, and of course, the famous Blue Lagoon in Iceland.

-That was in the space of just 2 days and you can read about these experiences here.
+That was in the space of just 2 days and you can read about the best day trips in Southern Iceland here.

 The Sólheimajökull glacier was an incredible discovery.
 We didn’t even know it existed yet saw it from a road and just thought “Let’s try and get as close as possible to that”.

 We parked up and climbed over volcanic lava rock until we made it.
 It was the most incredible feeling and just such a surprise!

 Ultimately, hiring a car in Iceland offered us a degree of flexibility and freedom that we couldn’t have even imagined.
 Even better than a car is to explore Iceland in a camper van if you’re planning on exploring further afield and don’t want to pay for the pricy accommodation in Iceland.